thepatman/arduino-api/plotly_yun/README.md

 - If you've connected multiple arduino yun's, you won't be able to connect with `arduino.local`.
 Instead, connect with the devices IP address
 - Use the latest Arduino IDE (1.5.6 -r2)
 - Reseting the network ("hold down the wifi button for > 5 seconds") often requires several tries!
+- To verify that the python client on the Linino is ready to recieve commands, run `$ telnet localhost 6571`